bishoyshehata/movie_clean_architecture_modules/README.md

 5- we implement the preferences provider as setters & getters 6- make preferences_strings for the keys  for removing any hard code 7- make sure that you separate the instance of shared preferences & sharedPreferencesProvider to dataStore package for more isolation

+======== creating login module
+1- what we have done in any module is that any injectable arguments we get instance of it  in the module